Skip to Main Content

 What is exotic pet insurance?

-Exotic pet insurance is a specialized form of coverage designed to protect pet owners from the high costs of veterinary care for non-traditional pets.
+Exotic pet insurance protects pet owners from the high costs of veterinary care for these non-traditional pets.
 Unlike standard pet insurance, which typically covers dogs and cats, exotic pet insurance caters to various animals that fall outside the common pet categories.

 Types of pets covered

-Exotic pet insurance can cover a broad range of animals, including:
+Exotic pet insurance can cover a range of obscure pets, including:

-- Reptiles and amphibians: Bearded dragons, chameleons, frogs, turtles, snakes, and more.
+• Reptiles and amphibians: Bearded dragons, chameleons, lizards, frogs, turtles, snakes and more.

 Species not covered by exotic pet insurance

-Exotic pet insurance generally covers a wide range of non-traditional pets.
-However, certain animals are typically not eligible for coverage.
+Before you consider a monkey as a pet, it’s important to note that certain animals are ineligible for coverage.
 Exclusions can vary by insurer but often include:

-- Farm animals: Animals typically classified as livestock or farm animals, such as pigs, goats and chickens, are generally not covered under exotic pet insurance policies.
+• Farm animals: Animals typically classified as livestock or farm animals, such as large pigs, goats and chickens, are generally not covered under exotic pet insurance policies.
 These animals often fall under different insurance categories, like livestock insurance.

-- Venomous species: Venomous snakes, spiders and other dangerous creatures are often excluded due to the specialized care requirements and risks.
+• Venomous species: Venomous snakes, scorpions, spiders and other dangerous creatures are often excluded due to the specialized care requirements and risks.

 Coverage options for exotic pets